Silk Road: The Five 'Stans of Central Asia

 DAY 26: BISHKEK

-Today we’ll head to Ala-Archa, a grand, rugged but very accessible gorge situated about an hour's drive from Bishkek.
+Head to Ala-Archa, a grand, rugged but very accessible gorge situated about an hour's drive from Bishkek.
 In the Kyrgyz language, Ala-Archa means bright juniper and it grows in abundance here over the mountain slopes.
 Now converted into a national park, it also offers some good walking possibilities and is a favourite place with the citizens of Bishkek, who like to relax and enjoy picnics here.

 DAY 27: BISHKEK – ALMATY (KAZAKHSTAN)